-No stone is left unturned in trying to help our guests make the most of their stay with us and visitors from 0 to 99 are made to feel “at home”.
+No stone is left un-turned in trying to help guests make the most of their stay with us and visitors from 0 to 99 are made to feel “at home”.

 In addition, the building itself is completely unique and in the words of one seasoned B&B visitor is;